 On his return to Australia, William Barker renamed the property “Mowbray Park“ to link it back to the family history line.

-The present homestead was built by his son, William Manderville Barker about 1884.
-He bought out an architect from England to design the house, which took some years to build.
+The present homestead was built by his son, William Manderville Barker around the 1870's He bought out an architect from England to design the house, which took some years to build.
 In the late 1890’s he added the North Eastern wing, which included a Ballroom.